4ms/metamodule-docs-website/docs/module_patch_settings.md

 - __Flash When Moved__: Whether to flash the colored ring when its panel knob is moved.
 This can be turned on even if Show Control Maps is off.

+- __Show Control Aliases__: *(Module View only)* When enabled, the alias name for control mappings will be displayed next to the control name in the element list.

 These options set how jack mappings to the panel are displayed: